-How to make a gluten-free sourdough starter and why you may want to grind your own flour for itJump to Recipe
+You may want to grind your own flour for your gluten-free starter or for any baking.Jump to Recipe

 My family is neither celiac nor gluten-sensitive.
 But like everyone, we do benefit from eating a variety of foods, including grains other than ubiquitous wheat.
 Not only does eating a varied diet provide a range of antioxidants, vitamins and minerals, it also makes cooking more fun and meals less repetitive (although I personally don’t mind eating my favorite dishes over and over).